Eligibility Criteria for Applicants

 The goal of the Harrington Scholar-Innovator Program is to advance physician-scientist-initiated projects aimed at clinical introduction of new medicines (drugs or biologics).
 The specific focus of eligible projects includes fundamental discovery (elucidation of novel targets and leads) or development of novel drugs or biologics or drug-device combinations.

-The Harrington Scholar-Innovator Program Selection Process and Deadlines
+The Harrington Scholar-Innovator Award Selection Process and Dates

 Confidentiality in the Application Process